Youth Programming

 Goldbelt Heritage Foundation sponsors culture camps that provide fun, educational, and culturally rich learning opportunities to students of all ages.

-GHF offers summer youth camps for middle and high-school aged students.
+GHF offers youth camps for middle and high-school aged students.

 These day camps are usually held in June or July and include a variety of hands-on cultural activities that include immersion in Tlingit language learning.
 Camp activities can include: